dshadoff/PCE_xlate_BazarudeGozaru/README.md

 It features a monkey, who needs to be guided by the player through various puzzles.
 Along the way, there are opportunities to purchase home furnishings for Bazaru (the monkey).

+While the monkey's Japanese name is "Bazaru de Gozaru", the English name has been indicated by NEC to be "Bazar de Gozarre" (with an accent over the 'e' in 'de').
+But I will refer to the money as "Bazaru".

 ## About the Translation

-The items for translation in this game are primarily icons, signs and graphical representations of, rather than text itself.
+The items for translation in this game are primarily icons, signs and graphical representations of text, rather than text itself.
 As such, it is more suited to a person with some level of artistic skill... unlike myself.

 I started this translation in roughly May of 2005, creating some rudimentary tools